 For access control apps, like Kisi, this can be used for limiting the range of swipe to unlock.
 As an admin for a Kisi ‘place’, you can activate two different Bluetooth Beacon fences—on the controller and on the reader.
 The controller will use Wi-Fi, but the reader will use its Bluetooth Beacon capabilities to only allow devices within a preset Bluetooth range to use the swipe-to-unlock functionality.

 There are many features that distinguish Android mobile unlock functionality from iOS.
-While iOS is covered more in depth in another article(LINK TO IOS ARTICLE), here we’ll discuss some of the quirks of Android apps, as well as some of their more intuitive and powerful features.
+While iOS is covered more in depth in another article, here we’ll discuss some of the quirks of Android apps, as well as some of their more intuitive and powerful features.

 Unlike iPhones, where you can use functionalities like Apple Pay and general NFC capabilities without unlocking your phone, Android phones require you to unlock your screen to access most NFC capabilities.